vachaj11/JWST-Omnistack/README.md

 ##### Calculating line fluxes and abundances for individual sources

+(This process is very memory intensive and usually consumes up to ~10 GB of RAM while running.)
 Open local catalogue, filter it for medium resolution and quality spectra, calculate/reconstruct line fluxes for individual spectra, calculate abundances for individual spectra, save local catalogue and its subset with individual sources information:

     >>> f = catalog.fetch_json("../catalog_v4.json")["sources"]